 - Placing cords underneath rugs is another big safety hazard.
 This is exponentially true if the cord under the rug is old or frayed.

 Space Heaters May Pose a Hazard

 Some homes simply do not have even heating and cooling delivered to every room.
 An easy workaround for this problem in the winter is a space heater.
-The kind of space heater that uses super-heated coils pose the biggest fire hazard because the coils get so incredibly hot.
+The kind of space heater that uses super-heated coils poses the biggest fire hazard because the coils get so incredibly hot.
 They can instantly set fire to curtains, bedding, carpet, or any other nearby combustible material.

-If you do need a space heater to help you through the winter, choose the enclosed radiator type device.
+If you do need a space heater to help you through the winter, choose the enclosed radiator-type device.
 They don’t have any exposed heating elements to catch things on fire.
 However, it’s still wise to keep these space heaters away from drapes, beds, furniture, and other burnable items.
 Another advantage of these space heaters versus other types is that they are practically silent!